-Description: This course introduces the fundamental concepts of communication networks, network security, and Internet of Things (IoT) network systems.
-The objective of the course is to allow students to develop a thorough understanding of the architecture of networks, IoT network system protocols (e.g., WiFi, LoRA, and Zigbee) and security.
+Description: This course introduces the fundamental concepts of communication networks.
+Specifically, it is concerned with network architectures and protocols.
+The objective of the course is to allow students to develop a thorough understanding of the architectures of networks and the basic principles that allow the transmission of data over the networks.